my-cloud/ruthenium/src/node/README.md

 ```
 TransactionRequest {
-  Fee                          uint64
-  RecipientAddress             string
-  SenderAddress                string
-  SenderPublicKey              string
-  Signature                    string
+  Inputs                       []InputRequest
+  Outputs                      []OutputRequest
   Timestamp                    int64
   TransactionBroadcasterTarget string
-  Value                        uint64
 }
 ```
 </td>
 <td>

 ```
-The fee
 The transaction data structure for request
-The recipient wallet address
+  The inputs
-The sender wallet address
+  The outputs
-The sender wallet public key
-The signature generated by both the private and public keys
   The timestamp
   The transaction broadcaster target
-The value

 ```
 </td>